Why Small Practices Face the Same HIPAA Exposure as Large Health Systems

 - Automatic logoff (Addressable): Implement electronic procedures that terminate a session after a defined period of inactivity.
 Configure this at 10–15 minutes on all ePHI-accessing systems.

 - Encryption and decryption (Addressable): Implement a mechanism to encrypt and decrypt ePHI.
-While classified as addressable, OCR consistently expects encryption to be deployed or a clearly documented rationale for why it is not.
+While classified as addressable, OCR consistently expects encryption to be deployed — or a clearly documented rationale for why it is not — and has cited its absence in enforcement actions against small practices.

 Audit Controls (§164.312(b))